jacobvinzent/qlikauth0qlikembed/README.md

-# Automatic setup integration between Auth0, Qlik Sense and get a mashup using Qlik Embed ready to test!
+# Automatic setup integration between Auth0, Qlik Sense and get a mashup using Qlik-Embed ready to start testing!

 Configure Qlik Cloud with Auth0 as IDP and Oauth for web integration, with just a few clicks.